 aaltodoc-help [at] aalto.fi helps you after the thesis file have been archived to Aaltodoc.

 Dissertations of the Aalto University are published in the DOCTORAL DISSERTATIONS series.
-Publications are put together on the publication platform webservice, and the process is finished with placing an order to the printing house.
-The Aalto ARTS Books publishing house takes care for the publishing activities of the doctoral dissertations of the ARTS School.
+Publications are put together on the publication platform webservice, where the process is finished with placing an order to the printing house.
+Some dissertations of the School of Arts, Design and Architecture are published by The Aalto ARTS Books publishing house.

 Publications of the Aalto University are put together on the publication platform webservice, and the process is finished with placing an order to the printing house.
 ISSN- and ISBN-numbers along with Aalto Serial number are generated automatically at the publication platform when ordering the publication.
 Concerning other publications, please contact: firstname.lastname@example.org